C++ Header Files

 Ryan McCombe

-In a previous section, we saw how we could declare and define a function as two separate steps.
+In a previous section, we saw how we could declare and define a function in two separate steps.

-The declaration of a function includes its return type, its name, and the types of its parameters.
+The declaration of a function uses its prototype.
+The prototype includes the function’s return type, its name, and the types of its parameters.

 // A function declaration